You configure how templates are used under the

 1 2 3

-In the example above, content that is either an article or a blog post is matched, but it must be in the "News" Section.
+In the example above, content which is either an article or a blog post is matched, but it must be in the "News" Section.